johneckberg/notes/networking/csc_3511/week_11_notes.md

 * We can use OpenSSL on the SEED virtual machine to obtain Google's certificate chain, or we can open cmd and type “certmgr.msc” to browse certificate chains on windows
   * Read cert chain from bottom to top, where the top is the for example web server, and you work up the chain

+### Signature Vs. Certificate

+* A digital signature is produced when you use a private key to certify that the signed data is authentic (you agree with the content).
+It cryptographically binds the data to your identity (non-repudiation) and protects it against modification (the signature verification would fail).
+A digital certificate is a sort of document stating that an entity (e.g. you) is the owner of a given private key, by linking the entity (e.g. through your name and e-mail address, or other unambiguous identifiers) to the public key associated with the private key.

+* You can perform a signature without a certificate (having a private and a public key pair is sufficient), but the recipient might not have the assurance that the public key comes from you.

+* **NOTE** For a digital certificate, there can be multiple private keys if the signer and owner of the cert are different entities; one private key for the signature and one for the actual certificate

 ### PKI: Public Key Infrastructure